 Did you know that Canadians need to obtain visas to enter certain countries?
 No?
 Neither did I. It wasn’t something that ever occurred to me when planning my travels.
-My inexperience almost led me to disastrous results, but fortunately my travel agency was there to help.
+My inexperience almost led to disastrous results, but fortunately my travel agency was there to help.

 About a year ago, when I called Aeroplan to book my flight to Rio de Janeiro, Brazil, they didn’t mention anything about visa requirements at all.
 I only found out when I booked my G Adventures trip to Iguassu Falls through The Adventure Travel Company.
 When my travel agent informed me that I needed to secure a visa to enter Brazil, I was completely shocked.

 Read on to learn more about the application process for a Brazilian tourist visa.

 What should I do before planning a trip?
 How do I find out if I need a visa?

-Before you make firm arrangements to travel to any foreign country, you need to find out if that country requires you to have a visa.
+Before you make plans to travel to any foreign country, you need to find out if that country requires you to have a visa.
 Some countries like Brazil require you to have a “tourist visa”, even if you’re only planning a brief vacation and have no intention of living or working there.

 How do I get a visa?